interactiveaudiolab/interactiveaudiolab.github.io/readme.md

 gem install bundler jekyll
 ```

-Then, navigate to the directory containing the source branch (it should have a file
-called `Gemfile`) and run the following.

 **Note**: If you are using macOS High Sierra (10.13) or Mojave (10.14) you might experience
 difficulties installing Jekyll by only running the above command.
 If you receive the following error message, you may find [this post](https://github.com/jekyll/jekyll/issues/7274#issuecomment-445499110) helpful in resolving the issue.